KiShinDo: Ki and Heart Course, Part 1- Madison

 Through Flame of Hope chanting, we realize that there is no separation between our own happiness and that of others.
 By genuinely wishing for others to overcome and reach peace and happiness, we contribute to our own well being and inner harmony.
 This is the core teaching of Mahayana Pure Land Buddhism.

-Flame of Hope Intro Workshops Power of Ki Good Fortune from the Universe Previous Next Sunday October 22, 2023 Experience
+Flame of Hope Intro Workshop Power of Energy Sunday, February 9, 20251:00 – 4:00pm Good Fortune from the Universe Experience

 Interfaith Nembutsu Chanting Nembutsu Interfaith Chanting is a practice in which we recite “Namu Amida Butsu”, or “Namu Jesus”, or